Diwali – The Festival of Lights

 Why is the festival of Deepavali Celebrated?

-On the day when Lord Rama returned to Ayodhya after defeating Ravana, the people of Ayodhya welcomed him by lighting oil lamps made of clay on all the roads and houses.
+On the day when Lord Rama returned to Ayodhya after defeating Ravana, the people welcomed him by lighting oil lamps made of clay on all the roads and houses.
 This celebration lasted for 15 days.
-King Ravana represents the evil force and Lord Rama represents the good force.
+King Ravana represents the evil force, and Lord Rama represents the good force.
 Hence, Deepavali is celebrated as the triumph of good over evil.

 How is Diwali celebrated?

 Before Deepavali, people clean and paint their houses.
 New clothes are bought for everybody in the house.
 Most private, as well as government organizations, announce bonuses for their employees.
 During the festival of Deepavali, official holidays are announced for about 5 to 15 days.
-Many people prefer to buy new items like home appliances, bikes, cars, houses, etc. Laksmipujan and Padwa are considered good Muhurats for buying new things.
+Many prefer buying new home appliances, bikes, cars, houses, etc. Laksmipujan and Padwa are considered good Muhurats for buying new things.
 Women in homes make many types of sweets for Deepavali.
 Children and elderly people celebrate Diwali by wearing new clothes and bursting firecrackers.
-The sky lanterns glowed up near all houses.
-The oil clay lamps are lighted in and around the houses in the evening.
-Beautiful designs of Rangoli are drawn by the women in front of the homes.
-The special bath called Abhyanga Snan is performed during Deepavali Festival.
+The sky lanterns glowed up near all the houses.
+The clay oil lamps are lit in and around the houses in the evening.
+The women draw beautiful designs of Rangoli in front of their homes.
+The unique bath called Abhyanga Snan is performed during the Deepavali Festival.

-Narak Chaturdashi is the day on which Lord Krishna killed the demon, Narakasur.
+Narak Chaturdashi is the day Lord Krishna killed the demon Narakasur.
 On this day, Hindus get up early in the morning and burst firecrackers after having Abhyanga Snanam.

 Padwa is the day on which wives apply Kumkum tilak between the eyebrows of their husbands and husbands give gifts to their wives.
 This is the first day of the Vikram Sanvatsar calendar.